 Harlowton is a tiny city located in the state of Montana.
-With a population of 949 people and just one neighborhood, Harlowton is the 94th largest community in Montana.
-Much of the housing stock in Harlowton was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 944 people and just one neighborhood, Harlowton is the 94th largest community in Montana.
+Harlowton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Harlowton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Harlowton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Harlowton is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Harlowton who work in management occupations (14.29%), sales jobs (10.51%), and office and administrative support (9.97%).

 The per capita income in Harlowton in 2022 was $28,987, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $115,948 for a family of four.
 However, Harlowton contains both very wealthy and poor people as well.